pelgraine/Meck-P4/README.md

 <br />

 * Q. Why is my board continuously failing to download the program?
-* A. Please hold down the "BOOT-0" button and try downloading the program again.
+* A. Please hold down the "BOOT" button and try downloading the program again.

 <br />